-With a thin-blade saw, saw a narrow kerf 1/4 in. into the end of a wood shim ($2 per pack at a home center).
-Press a finish nail into the slot, hold the shim against the molding and then drive in the nail.
-The soft wood shim lets you deliver a final firm blow to leave the nailhead nearly flush with the surface.
-Next, set the nail just below the surface with a nail set and apply wood filler.
+Avoid denting your project with the help of a simple wood shim.
+With a thin-blade saw, saw a narrow kerf into the end of the wood shim.
+Then press a finish nail into the slot, hold the shim against the molding, and drive in the nail.
+The soft wood shim lets you deliver a final firm blow so the nail head is nearly flush with the surface.
+(Here’s how to make your own shims!)

 PVC Sanding Files

 To sand concave curves to perfection transform PVC pipes into sanding files.
 Wrap a PVC pipe with your choice of sandpaper using spray adhesive.
 Spray both the paper and the pipe for a good stick.
 When the sandpaper wears out, simply pull it off and spray fresh adhesive to attach a new strip.
 Don’t miss these other genius sanding tips.